 - Revisit your goals.
 Remember the goal sheet that you wrote and posted all over the place?
 Take a look at it.
 Read it.
 Remind yourself why you are doing this.
 Look at it again and again until you feel that spark come back.
 This can be an incredible motivator.

 - Schedule your workouts.
 If you notice yourself saying, “I have to run three times, I’ll get to it” and the noticing the week is over, it could be that you don’t have a specific schedule to follow.
-The training plan suggests that you run 3 days in a week; however, it is up to you which 3 days you choose.
+The training plan suggests that you run three days in a week.
+But it is up to you which three days you choose.
 It can be very helpful to get a calendar and outline exactly what days and times you are going to run.
 Then, let your family and friends know that this is when you are training.
-Having it scheduled will help you to stay accountable to your training.
+Having it scheduled will help you to stay accountable.

 - Evaluate how hard you are training.
 The training runs should be at an easy pace.
 You should be able to hold a brief conversation without huffing and puffing.
 If you are running at a pace that makes you feel out of breath, you are running too hard.
 Slow yourself down on your next run.
 One of the common ways to get injured is through training too hard.
-Slow easy runs (which more resemble jogging) will help you feel energized after your run rather than drained.
+Slow easy runs, which resemble jogging, will help you feel energized after your run rather than drained.

-Running a 5k is an exciting experience and can truly change your life.
-The great news is that to prepare for a 5k you don’t even have to run every day.
+Running a 5K is an exciting experience and can truly change your life.
+The great news is that to prepare for a 5K you don’t even have to run every day.
 Like everything in your life you do need to practice in order to be successful.
-By running 3 days per week for 9 weeks you will have practiced enough to be able to run and finish a 5k!
+By running three days per week for nine weeks you will have practiced enough to be able to run and finish a 5K.

-Ryan Polly is a Senior Learning & Development Specialist in the Organizational Development department at Fletcher Allen Health Care.
+Ryan Polly is a senior learning and development specialist in the Organizational Development department at Fletcher Allen Health Care.